hojinryuu/BalkanSportScholars/README.md

 ## Features

 - **Athlete Profiles**: Showcase the profiles of recruited athletes.
-- **Scholarship Services**: Guide athletes through the process of applying for scholarships in the U.S.
+- **Scholarship Services**: Guide athletes through applying for scholarships in the U.S.
-- **Responsive Design**: Fully responsive design ensuring optimal performance on all devices.
+- **Responsive Design**: Fully responsive design ensures optimal device performance.
-- **Contact Form**: A contact form for athletes to get in touch with the team.
+- **Contact Form**: A contact form for athletes to contact the team.

 ## Tech Stack